codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 Again, this places Codefresh ahead of traditional solutions that execute build steps in a completely isolated manner.
 In traditional VM-based builds, using artifacts produced from one step to another, is a complicated process as one must declare which artifact folders should be re-used.
-Artifact re-use sometimes happens with compression/uncompression of the respective folder resulting in really slow builds if a project is very big.
+Artifact re-use sometimes happens with compression/decompression of the respective folder resulting in really slow builds if a project is very big.

-Codefresh does not need to bother the user with artifact reuse across steps. *Anything* that is placed in the shared codefresh volume will automatically be available to the next steps in the pipeline without any extra configuration.
+Codefresh does not need to bother the user with artifact reuse across steps. *Anything* that is placed in the shared Codefresh volume will automatically be available to the next steps in the pipeline without any extra configuration.

 Example 1